-Since 2019, I work at the Chair of Policy Analysis at the Department of Political Science of the University of Zurich (UZH).
-At the UZH, I am a member of the Digital Democracy Lab which combines my favorite topic - democracy - with my favorite methods, namely computational social science and particularly text analysis.
+Since 2022, I am a tenure-track assistant professor (‘Juniorprofessorin’) for Comparative Politics at European University Viadrina.
+Previously, I worked at the Chair of Policy Analysis at the Department of Political Science of the University of Zurich (UZH) where I was a member of the Digital Democracy Lab which combines my favorite topic - democracy - with my favorite methods, namely computational social science and particularly text analysis.
 I am also a co-organizer of the Zurich Summer School for Women in Political Methodology and one of the founding members of the Computational Methods Working Group at the University of Zurich.
-Last year, I also co-organized the first Zurich Text as Data Workshop and a PhD and Postdoc Workshop on the Digital Transformation of Democracy.
+Previously, I also co-organized the first Zurich Text as Data Workshop and a PhD and Postdoc Workshop on the Digital Transformation of Democracy.

-In December 2019, I defended my PhD thesis at the European University Institute in Florence which examined how and why parties speak about democracy and the political system.
+In December 2019, I defended my PhD thesis at the European University Institute in Florence which examined the politicization of immigration and democracy.
 As part of my PhD, I was also involved in the ERC research project Political Conflict in the Shadow of the Great Recession (POLCON) led by Hanspeter Kriesi.
 Before my PhD, I obtained an MA in Political Science from Central European University with a specialization in political research methodology and studied in Frankfurt, Madrid and Exeter during my BA in Sociology and History of Science.

 Most of my current research focuses on digital politics, democracy and immigration through the lens of party politics.
 Although I study different European countries, I am particularly interested in Hungary and Central-Eastern Europe.
 Methodologically, I have always worked with text.
 This has led me from qualitative interviews to quantitative text analysis, webscraping and machine learning.